Elena Ragozhina: Biography

 Elena Ragozhina was born in Moscow on 14 October 1957.
 In 1974, she finished Moscow School No. 3, a German-language specialist school (now School No. 1249).
 In 1979, she graduated with honours from the Moscow State Automobile and Road Technical University with a degree in Engineering Design.
 In 1979–1988, she worked as a researcher at the All-Union Research Institute for Construction and Road Machinery.
 In 1995–2000, she taught Economics at MADI; in 1998 she defended her thesis entitled "Economic Demand Chain Management Methods – the Use of New Technology", and was awarded her PhD in Economics (Candidate of Economic Sciences).
 Ragozhina died in London on 4 March 2014.

 Great Britain

-In 2000, she moved with her family to Britain, and headed the London office of the Russian bank SDM.
+In 2000, she moved with her family to Britain.
 She became the co-owner of a Russian-language newspaper, which she sold two years later.
 In 2003, she began publishing the monthly magazine, New Style, a Russian-language publication partly in English (the magazine was originally published under the title Lady Info and renamed in 2004), and in 2005, she began publishing the weekly newspaper Pulse UK.
 As a publisher, she has hosted annual events which have been attended by all of London's high-profile Russian-speaking residents.
 Her guests have included numerous famous people who have given interviews to New Style Magazine.
 Over the past 10 years more than 500 interviews by Elena Ragozhina have been published.